DanielSantos01/chronicles-api/README.md

 # chronicles-api
-a chronicles of ic and fire query apii
+a chronicles of ice and fire query api